Supply Chain Management (SCM)

 The Master of Professional Studies in Supply Chain Management (MPS/SCM) is awarded to students who demonstrate mastery of the knowledge, problem-solving competencies, and leadership skills that are critical to leading business transformation through integrated supply chain planning and execution.
 The program emphasizes problem-based learning coupled with integrative, collaborative learning experiences to develop the requisite knowledge, skills, and abilities for effective supply chain management.
-Instruction is delivered on line and in a short course at an on- or off-campus location, so that working professionals will complete the degree as part-time students working largely or entirely, off campus.
+Instruction is delivered online and in a short residency course at an on- or off-campus location, so that working professionals can complete the degree as part-time students working largely or entirely, off campus.

-A committee consisting of three SC&IS Department faculty meet once annually to review applications and identify applicants qualified for admission.
-Admissions decisions are based on a review of a complete admission portfolio, including an application, the statement of professional experience and goals, a current resume, official transcripts from each undergraduate and graduate institution attended, the letter of recommendation, and GMAT scores.
-An applicant's credentials are compared to the standards set by other candidates in the current application pool.
-Approved applicants are admitted in time to enroll for the fall semester offerings that begin in early August.
+A committee of SC&IS Department faculty meet periodically to review applications and identify applicants qualified for admission.
+Admissions decisions are based on a review of a complete admission portfolio, including the application, the statement of professional experience and goals, the current resume, official transcripts from all post-secondary institutions attended, the letter of recommendation, and the GMAT scores.

 Graduate courses carry numbers from 500 to 599 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.